Privacy Statement - FAQ

 If you believe your personal data is being processed in violation of current regulations, please report it to us as soon as possible.
 You also have the right to file a complaint with the Data Protection Authority.

-You are always welcome to contact our Group Data Protection Officer or talk with your local Scania contact.
+If you have any questions or concerns you are always welcome to contact your local Scania contact.

 Telephone: +46 8 553 810 00